When was Theodore Roosevelt born?

 “Death had to take him sleeping, for if Roosevelt had been awake, there would’ve been a fight.”

-The funeral was small and quiet, but there were small events to mark his passing across the country, with President Wilson flying the flag at half-mast.
+The funeral was small and quiet, but small events marked his passing across the country, with President Wilson flying the flag at half-mast.

 Roosevelt was then buried in Oyster Bay Cove in New York.